-In our view, there is a moderately high likelihood the Norwegian government through NPRA would provide timely and sufficient extraordinary support to Fjellinjen in the case of financial stress.
-This results in the 'AA' rating on the company being one notch higher than the 'aa-' SACP.
+In our view, there is a moderately high likelihood the Norwegian government, through the NPRA, would provide timely and sufficient extraordinary support to Fiellinjen in case of financial stress.
+As a result, the 'AA' rating on the company is one notch higher than the SACP of 'aa-'.

-Although Fjellinjen is owned by Oslo and Akershus, we consider that possible extraordinary support would primarily come from the central government through the NPRA.
-We think the state's strong influence over the company's activities support a strong link.
-Strategic decisions on Fjellinjen's operations are taken by a steering group consisting of NPRA representatives, the Norwegian National Rail Administration, and the two owners.
-The company's loan levels conform to those set out in the national budget and depend on the volume of projects initiated by its owners and the NPRA within Oslo Package 3.
+We think the state's strong influence over the company's activities translates into a strong link.
+Strategic decisions on Fiellinjen's operations are taken by a steering group consisting of NPRA representatives, the Norwegian National Rail Administration, and the two owners.
+The company's loan levels conform to those set out in the national budget and depend on the volume of projects initiated by its owners and the NPRA under Oslo Package 3.

-Additionally, we note Fjellinjen's established role in financing important regional infrastructure development in the Oslo region result in an important role for the government.
+Additionally, we note Fjellinjen's established role in financing important regional infrastructure development in the Oslo region underpins its importance for the government.
 Legally, the NPRA cannot take up any debt for its projects, so it depends on funding from Fjellinjen.
 Also, the company plays a crucial role in implementing public policy goals regarding traffic flow in the Oslo region.